 The most commonly used method is the Equal Friction Method.
-This method is typically used for low-pressure systems found in commercial buildings and is distinguishable by the fact that the pressure loss in the duct system per every 100 feet of duct is designed to be the same for the entire system.
-A well-designed system is typically designed to have an average friction rate of about 0.1” of water column per 100 ft. of duct length.
+This method is used for low-pressure systems found in commercial buildings.
+It’s distinguishable by pressure loss per every 100 ft. of duct and is designed to be the same for the entire system.
+A well-designed system has an average friction rate of about 0.1” of water column per 100 ft. of duct length.

-After the desired friction rate and cubic feet per minute (CFM) of airflow is determined for a system, an air duct calculator is used to properly size the ductwork that can support these requirements.
-The major disadvantage for the Equal Friction Method is that there is no provision for equalizing pressure drops in duct branches unless the duct layout is symmetrical.
+After determining the desired friction rate and CFM (cubic feet per minute) of airflow for a system, an air duct calculator properly sizes the ductwork that can support these requirements.
+The disadvantage of the Equal Friction Method is the lack of provision for equalizing pressure drops in duct branches.
+This only works if the duct layout is symmetrical.

 Why Is Duct Design Important?

-HVAC systems are comparable to cardiovascular systems; rooftop or air handling units are like the heart, and ductwork is similar to the body’s arteries and veins.
-Taking this example further, if arteries or veins are too big or too small, issues (such as high blood pressure or a stroke) can start to arise.
+HVAC systems are comparable to cardiovascular systems.
+Rooftop or air handling units are the heart, and the HVAC ductwork design is the body’s arteries and veins.
+Continuing this example, if arteries or veins are too big or too small, issues (such as high blood pressure or a stroke) can arise.

-Similarly, if ductwork is incorrectly sized, vital issues to the units can arise.
-Having ductwork that is too large can lead to a low CFM (Cubic Feet per Minute) of air flow in a given space, which could cause the unit to run longer in order to properly heat or cool a space.
-Inversely, having ductwork that is too small can lead to high velocities and static pressures, creating a loud environment and putting unnecessary stress on the system.
+Comparatively, if ductwork is incorrectly sized, vital issues to the units can arise.
+Having ductwork that is too large can lead to a low CFM (Cubic Feet per Minute) of air flow in a given space.
+This can cause the unit to run longer in attempt to heat or cool a space.
+Inversely, having too small of ductwork can lead to high velocities and static pressures.
+This can create a loud environment and put unnecessary stress on the system.

 How Does a Melink Technician Verify Ductwork Installation?

-While on site performing a Test & Balance, Melink technicians are trained to question if duct systems are installed correctly in the situation where proper airflow is unattainable, unless unit total speeds are further adjusted to deviate from the design.
+While on site performing a Test & Balance, Melink technicians assess if duct systems are installed correctly.
+They analyze the duct system in the situation where proper airflow is unattainable.
+Unless unit total speeds are further adjusted to deviate from the design and rectify the imbalance.

-When occurrences such as this happen, Melink technicians can reference the mechanical plans, a duct design table, or an air duct calculator to verify what the proper duct size should be for a given amount of air flow and compare that with the installed ductwork.
+As a result, Melink technicians reference mechanical plans, duct design tables, or an air duct calculator to verify proper duct size.
+Afterwards, they reference this to the given amount of air flow, then compare it with the installed ductwork.

-Melink technicians are also trained to look for and identify areas of dynamic losses, which are portions of ductwork that have high friction rates and high static pressure.
+Trained technicians inspect and identify dynamic losses areas, portions of ductwork with high friction rates and static pressure.

-Examples of dynamic losses due to installation errors are incorrect duct take offs, failure to include duct turning vanes, long runs of flex duct, or crimped flex duct.
-These issues, if not corrected, can shorten the lifespan of the unit and cost the owner upwards of $1,200 per year extra in energy expenses.
-Any duct design discrepancies found in a Melink Test & Balance will be reported and photographed for the customer to reference.
+Dynamic loss examples due to installation errors are incorrect duct take offs, failure to include duct turning vanes, long runs of flex duct, or crimped flex duct.
+These issues can shorten the unit’s lifespan if not corrected.
+For instance, these issues can average costs of $1,200 per year extra in energy expenses.

 Contributed by Andy Austin, Jeremy Neff & Anna Rusconi